ojhstill/Key_Detection_Python/README.md

 # Live Musical Key Detection in Python

-Musical Key Detection in Python - ElecEng Year 4
+Python script Musical Key Detection in  - ElecEng Year 4

+Real-time musical key detection for MIDI devices for the forth year 'Music Performance Analysis Systems' autumn term module - Department of Electronic Engineering, University of York (2021).

+Coded in PyCharm with Python 3.7.9.

 ## Running the Program